-San Bruno Mountain Watch’s mission is to “preserve and expand the native ecosystems of San Bruno Mountain, in perpetuity.”
+San Bruno Mountain Watch’s mission is to “preserve and protect the native ecosystems of San Bruno Mountain, in perpetuity.”
 We work to preserve the mountain as public open space and protect the remarkable native ecosystems through dedicated stewardship.
 Our programs connect people to nature near where they live and help local communities learn about the importance of biodiversity as they nurture the landscapes of this unique place.

 San Bruno Mountain is a 3,600-acre island of biodiversity surrounded by a sea of urbanization.
 The mountain is home to 13 rare and endangered plant species and three federally listed endangered butterflies, the Mission Blue, Callippe Silverspot, and San Bruno Elfin.
 Colorful grasslands, thick woodland canyons, trickling creeks, and scrubby hills grace the mountain's fascinating terrain.